-a) Mr M Drye Managing Director as the Director with responsibility for health and safety will:

-- i. initiate, administer and interpret the effective implementation of the Company Health and Safety Policy. - ii. arrange for funds and facilities to meet the requirements of the Policy.

-iii. have an understanding of the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work(Amended) Regulations 2006, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and relevant Regulations and Codes of Practice.

-- iv. be aware of changes in legislation which affect the Company. - v. promote the safe conduct of work generally, and review the performance of the Company in relation to its health and safety objectives and safety policy arrangements annually. - vi. ensure that the Company safety policy and all generic risk assessments including COSHH assessments are reviewed at annual intervals, or following receipt of information indicating that a review may be needed after a shorter period. - vii. take responsibility for the design function within the Company as it relates to health and safety issues and compliance with the Construction (Design and Management) Regulations 2015. - viii. set a personal example, including the wearing or use of protective clothing or equipment as appropriate on site visits. - b) Ms P Day, as the Health and Safety Co-ordinator will:
+- a) Mr T. Green, Construction Director with responsibility for for health and safety will: - i. initiate, administer and interpret the effective implementation of the Company Health and Safety Policy. - ii. arrange for funds and facilities to meet the requirements of the Policy. - iii. have an understanding of the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work(Amended) Regulations 2006, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and relevant Regulations and Codes of Practice. - iv. be aware of changes in legislation which affect the Company. - v. promote the safe conduct of work generally, and review the performance of the Company in relation to its health and safety objectives and safety policy arrangements annually. - vi. ensure that the Company safety policy and all generic risk assessments including COSHH assessments are reviewed at annual intervals, or following receipt of information indicating that a review may be needed after a shorter period. - vii. take responsibility for the design function within the Company as it relates to health and safety issues and compliance with the Construction (Design and Management) Regulations 2015. - viii. set a personal example, including the wearing or use of protective clothing or equipment as appropriate on site visits.

+b) L.Quinn, as the Health and Safety Co-ordinator will:

-- have an understanding of the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and other relevant Regulations and Codes of Practice. - ii. co-ordinate health and safety information and disseminate such information throughout the Company, in her position as appointed competent person under the Management of Health and Safety at Work Regulation 1999. - iii. respond to suggestions or comments on ways in which Company health and safety performance can be improved. - iv. review training needs at all levels within the Company at regular intervals and ensure records of health and safety training are maintained. - v. ensure employees, contractors and sub-contractors are competent and carry out formal vetting where necessary. - vi. carry out induction training for young persons and ensure adequate levels of supervision and training. - vii. hold all the company's health and safety documentation including those concerned with accidents, dangerous occurrences and notifiable diseases and conditions. - viii. be responsible for making direct telephone and written notifications as above, and retaining copies on file. - ix. investigate serious accidents and dangerous occurrences. - x. ensure that the Office, vehicles and when necessary sites are supplied with necessary first-aid equipment and facilities. - xi. ensure that all users of products and articles supplied or hired for use at work shall be made aware of any relevant information and instructions which may be provided by a manufacturer or supplier. - xii. ensure that the company's fixed electrical installations and wiring are inspected in accordance with the requirements of the Institute of Electrical Engineers Wiring Regulations, 17th Edition - xiii. ensure that all work equipment is properly maintained and appropriate records kept.
+- i. understand the application of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999, and a general knowledge of the Electricity at Work Regulations 1989, the Construction (Design and Management) Regulations 2015, and other relevant Regulations and Codes of Practice. - ii. co-ordinate health and safety information and disseminate such information throughout the Company, in her position as appointed competent person under the Management of Health and Safety at Work Regulation 1999. - iii. respond to suggestions or comments on ways in which Company health and safety performance can be improved. - iv. review training needs at all levels within the Company at regular intervals and ensure records of health and safety training are maintained. - v. ensure employees, contractors and sub-contractors are competent and carry out formal vetting where necessary. - vi. carry out induction training for young persons and ensure adequate levels of supervision and training. - vii. hold all the company's health and safety documentation including those concerned with accidents, dangerous occurrences and notifiable diseases and conditions. - viii. be responsible for making direct telephone and written notifications as above, and retaining copies on file. - ix. investigate serious accidents and dangerous occurrences. - x. ensure that the Office, vehicles and when necessary sites are supplied with necessary first-aid equipment and facilities. - xi. ensure that all users of products and articles supplied or hired for use at work shall be made aware of any relevant information and instructions which may be provided by a manufacturer or supplier. - xii. ensure that the company's fixed electrical installations and wiring are inspected in accordance with the requirements of the Institute of Electrical Engineers Wiring Regulations, 17th Edition - xiii. ensure that all work equipment is properly maintained and appropriate records kept. - xiv. carry out generic risk assessments as required by Regulations for general and specific risks and for manual handling operations to which Regulations apply, also being available to give advice on precautions and control measures necessary in particular circumstances such as work at heights, work with asbestos-containing materials, and work in noisy areas.